Water is One of the Top 5 Priorities in a Survival Situation

 If you keep sipping at a rate less than you are expiring, you will end up suffering from dehydration.
 Keep sipping and you will suffer mentally from dehydration dementia, as well physical depletion of our fine motor skills ability.

 Wise words of Dr Nigel Taylor Associate Professor of University of Wollongong heat related illness specialist: “Every drop we lose needs to be replaced, otherwise you’re dehydrating”.

 How much do we lose through perspiration?

 We sweat to cool ourselves down (perspiration).
 No sweat – no cooling.
 This causes our blood temperature to rise, resulting in heat exhaustion.
 So just how much do we lose through sweating and how quickly can this happen?

 Survival expert Bob Cooper put this to the test in a BBC documentary series ‘Extremes’.
 The presenter, Ken Bradshaw (an extreme big wave rider), was placed on an exercise bike in a heat chamber at the University of Wollongong.
 Ken was required to peddle consistently to simulate fast walking in forty degree heat.

 Ken was weighed every 10 minutes and his core temperature monitored.
 He lost one litre of body water every thirty minutes.
 In these conditions, he (or any of us) would have to drink one litre every thirty minutes to prevent dehydration.

 “Deaths on the trail from overhydration are arguably more common than deaths from dehydration”.

 I asked Bob Cooper for his thoughts on this.

 “In over 40 years of teaching ‘Outback Survival’ in WA, deaths by dehydration are many.
 I know of zero by over drinking – except in drowning.
-Over drinking is known as Hyponatremia” says outback survival expert Bob Cooper.
+Over drinking can result in Hyponatremia” says outback survival expert Bob Cooper.